sepehrfakour/express-react-shop/readme.md

 - Postgres installed and running (local db and separate production DB)

+- Accounts for the following services:

-- AWS account with S3 setup (don't forget to configure CORS to accept requests from your domain(s))
+- AWS account with S3

-- A Stripe account
+- Stripe

-- A Sendgrid account
+- Sendgrid

-- A Newrelic account
+- Newrelic

-- A Rollbar account
+- Rollbar

-- A Mixpanel account
+- Mixpanel

-- All above accounts are essentially free to get started with

 ----------------------------------------------

 ##First time installation:

-####1 - Clone repo
+####1 - Clone repo, `npm install`

-####2 - Set local ENV Vars
+####2 - Set local environment variables

-Create a .env file in project root and set the following variables:
+Create a .env file in project root and set the following:

-NODE_ENV (i.e. 'development' vs 'production')
+- NODE_ENV ('development' or 'production')

-PORT
+- PORT

-ADMIN_EMAIL (where to send email notifications when an order/payment is successfully completed)
+- ADMIN_EMAIL (where to send email notifications when an order/payment is successfully completed)

-ADMIN_USERNAME (for authentication to use admin dashboard)

-ADMIN_PASSWORD (for authentication to use admin dashboard)
+- ADMIN_USERNAME (admin dashboard authentication)

+- ADMIN_PASSWORD (admin dashboard authentication)

-DATABASE_URL
+- DATABASE_URL

-AWS_USER
+- AWS_USER

-AWS_ACCESS_KEY_ID
+- AWS_ACCESS_KEY_ID

-AWS_SECRET_ACCESS_KEY
+- AWS_SECRET_ACCESS_KEY

-S3_BUCKET
+- S3_BUCKET

-STRIPE_SECRET_KEY
+- STRIPE_SECRET_KEY

-STRIPE_PUBLISHABLE_KEY
+- STRIPE_PUBLISHABLE_KEY

-SENDGRID_API_KEY
+- SENDGRID_API_KEY

-####3 - Set production ENV Vars
+####3 - Set production environment variables

-E.g. on Heroku this can be done via CLI or in your app's settings / config

 ####4 - Install modules

 `npm install`

-####5 - Migrate DB schema and test data
+####5 - Migrate DB schema and seed

-Run contents of schema.sql on local Postgres DB (e.g via psql at command-line or PSequel GUI), then sync with production DB.
-Mock and insert a few rows of test data into items table in local DB.
+Run contents of schema.sql on local Postgres DB (use psql from the command line or a GUI like PSequel), then sync with production DB.
+Insert a few rows of test data into items table in local DB.

 ----------------------------------------------